Combinatorial views on persistent characters in phylogenetics: Results

 In the following, we denote by $\mathcal{P}_i(T)$ the number of persistent characters of $T$ with parsimony score $i$ and by $\mathcal{P}(T)$ the number of all binary characters that are persistent on $T$.

 First note that, given a rooted binary phylogenetic tree $T$ with $n$ leaves, by Part 2 of Theorem \ref{characterize}, all characters with parsimony score at most 1 are persistent on $T$.
 So this gives us the two constant characters $0,\ldots,0$ and $1,\ldots,1$, which both have parsimony score 0, i.e. $\mathcal{P}_0(T)=2$.
-Moreover, considering parsimony score 1 gives us two times the number of characters corresponding to the $n-3$ splits induced by $T$ (because for each split we have to consider $f$ and $\bar{f}$) and two times the number of characters corresponding to the $n$ trivial splits induced by $T$ (because, again, we have to consider $f$ and $\bar{f}$).
+Moreover, considering parsimony score 1 gives us two times the number of characters corresponding to the $n-3$ non-trivial splits induced by the inner edges of $T$\footnote{Note that $T$ has $n-2$ inner edges but the two edges incident to the root induce the same split; so in total, the inner edges of $T$ induce $n-2-1=n-3$ non-trivial splits.} (because for each such split we have to consider $f$ and $\bar{f}$) and two times the number of characters corresponding to the $n$ trivial splits induced by $T$ (because, again, we have to consider $f$ and $\bar{f}$).
 So this implies $\mathcal{P}_1(T)= 2(n-3)+2n = 4n-6$.
 In total, we have $\mathcal{P}_0(T)+\mathcal{P}_1(T)=2+4n-6 = 4n-4$ persistent characters on $T$ -- regardless of any specific properties of $T$ like e.g. its tree shape.

 Moreover, by the second part of Lemma \ref{MPboundsPersistence}, we know that if $l(f,T)\geq 3$, $f$ cannot be persistent on $T$, which means $\mathcal{P}_i(T)=0$ for all $i\geq 3$.
 So in order to count all persistent characters on a given tree $T$, only the ones with parsimony score 2 are still missing.
 However, their number depends on the tree shape of $T$ as can be seen when considering the following example.